-- Deliveries or pick-ups in connection with the Artisan Industrial uses are limited to parcel and small freight carriers. - 2.
+- Deliveries or pick-ups in connection with an Industrial, Artisan use are limited to parcel and small freight carriers. - 2.
 Outdoor Storage use areas that are visible from a road (not including alleys), must be fully enclosed by a wall or a fence at least 6 feet in height, and constructed of natural materials or have the appearance of natural materials. - 3.
 The display of vehicles for rental or sale may occur within the frontage zone in this district.